 More maps below.
 Continue reading

-Tracking polar bears in the Beaufort Sea – all three bears on the ice during October 2015
+Comments Off on Tracking polar bears in the Beaufort Sea – all bears on the ice in June

 All three of the females with radio collars installed by USGS last spring (see footnote below) spent October out on the sea ice – which suggests the Kaktovik female with the tight collar that made the news last week was either wearing a failed collar, USGS removed her icon from the map, or she was not wearing a USGS collar.